 In this context, autonomous mobile and biomimetic robots form the forefront of development.
 The international program 'Autonomous Systems' offers multi-faceted training in the fields of artificial intelligence and robotics, spanning a whole range of issues involved in the field.
 The four-semester program aims to challenge talented, motivated and dedicated students, and involves course work as well as project work.

 A large portion of the program, including the preparation of the master's thesis, involves research and development projects.
-The project work portion takes the form of a 9-month R&D project and a final thesis project.
+The project work portion takes the form of an 8-month R&D project and a final thesis project.
 The program's affiliation with the Fraunhofer Institute, one of the leading research institutes in Germany and the largest organization for applied sciences in Europe, provides an unparalleled opportunity for students to pursue extensive practical training in projects at the cutting edge of the field.
 These projects may also be carried out in a number of other broader research efforts at the university.
 This helps to ensure a high-quality education in the field, and also offers problem-oriented training in soft skills such as project management and presentation.

 Presentations by leading international guest speakers are scheduled regularly and help to further expose the students to the state of the art in a wide variety of robotics-related fields.
 The number of seats per semester is limited to only 25 candidates, thus ensuring the admitted students a high quality education.
 An extraordinary level of commitment, pro-activeness, self-discipline and the ability to work well under pressure is expected of candidates.